zinefer/lets-encrypt-azure/Readme.md

+**This is currently under development and barely tested.
+Use at your own risk!**
+___

-# Azure function based Let's Encrypt automation (for Azure CDN)
+# Azure function based Let's Encrypt automation (Azure CDN only)

-Automatically issue SSL certificates for all your custom domain names assigned to Azure CDN.
+Automatically issue SSL certificates for all your custom domain names.

+Usecase: Using a custom domain (especially root domain) is a bit tricky with Azure Storage (Static Websites) + Azure CDN right now.
+This aims to automate the certificate part.

 :warning: **Only supports Azure CDN right now**